EAFIT-AACS/assigment2-david-garcia-juan-manuel-gallo/README.md

 It consists of three Python scripts:

-🔹**Algorithm 1:** Generates strings that belong or do not belong to the language.
+🔹 **Algorithm 1:** Generates strings that either belong or do not belong to the language.

-🔹**Algorithm 2:** Implements a PDA that validates the strings.
+🔹 **Algorithm 2:** Implements a PDA that validates the strings.

-🔹**Algorithm 3:** Builds a derivation tree for accepted strings.
+🔹 **Algorithm 3:** **Main Algorithm** – This script imports and executes both Algorithm 1 and Algorithm 2, and in addition, builds a derivation tree for accepted strings.

+*Note:* Although Algorithms 1 and 2 can be run individually to observe their respective functionalities, executing Algorithm 3 is sufficient to see the complete process in action.

 ## 📜 **Team**

 🔹Juan Manuel Gallo López

-🔹David Garcia
+🔹David Garcia Zapata

 🔹**Class code:** 7309